lmc2179/lmc2179.github.io/drafts/synthetic_control.md

-# How terrorism affect the GDP of the Basque region
+# How did terrorism affect the GDP of the Basque region

 # Synthetic control lets us create a counterfactual time series